kbmackenzie/henhen/docs/config.md

 ### `fetch`

-A map associating custom dependency keys with their respective source URLs.
-All custom dependency URLs should point to Git repositories.
+A map associating custom dependencies with their respective [git][3] repository URLs.

 Any URL that can be cloned with `git clone <url>` can be used!

 ```yaml
 fetch:
   foo: '<url here>'
   bar: '<url here>'
   baz: '<url here>'
 ```

-Any dependencies defined in that map can then be listed as a dependency either on the top level `dependencies` field or in an individual target.
+Any keys defined in that map can then be listed as a dependency either on the top level `dependencies` field or in an individual target.
 All dependencies are installed when you build your project.

 ### `scripts`